judasowelu/homepage/README.md

 	<!doctype html><script src="//insertUserNodeServerAddress/i"></script>

- -&gt; write node server url and upload to index page if you use public server then don`t modify
+ -&gt; write node server url and upload to index page<br/>
+ if you use public server then don`t modify

 ## Developing